elmoghany/DDPM-Denoising-Diffusion-Probabilistic-Model/README.md

 ### Disclaimer:
 1. All of the code is inside the Jupyter notebook file.
 2. Parts of the code are copied from unsolved assignments of Prof. Minhyuk Sung @ KAIST, a graduate course about diffusion models.
-3. Work done during KAUST internship with KAUST GPUs @ Prof. Mohamed Elhoseiny Lab, as part of the learnings to create a diffusion project.
+3. Work is done during KAUST internship with KAUST GPUs @ Prof. Mohamed Elhoseiny Lab, as part of the learnings to create a diffusion project.